empCarnivore/ManimMathProjects/Derivative/DerivativesAlgebraic.md

 You get a product of the two linear equations.
 Then just expand it and gather like terms.\
 There then exist three terms.
 One constant with h.
 One linear with h.
 And the other is quadratic.\
 The linear term is tied to the derivative as we defined earlier.\
-You can sort of just match the h from the original and the new equation.
-And simplify.\

 The chain rule is slightly more complicated to explain.\
 Given two functions f and g.\